fluid-project/infusion-docs/src/documents/tutorial-userInterfaceOptions/WorkingWithUserInterfaceOptions.md

 ### Enhance links and enlarge inputs

-Open the UI Options interface and use the controls under "Links and Buttons" to enhance links and buttons.
+Open the UI Options interface and use the controls under "Enhance Inputs" to enhance links and buttons.
 Check the site:

 * are links underlined, bolded and enlarged?
 * are inputs (such as text fields and buttons) enlarged?